-Spaces below the line of the uppermost complete deck containing pumps that are not capable of handling cargo and that are not fuel oil transfer pumps considered part of the propelling machinery under § 69.121(b)(2)(v) are deductible.
+Spaces below the line of the uppermost complete deck in a room containing pumps that are not capable of handling cargo and that are not fuel oil transfer pumps considered part of the propelling machinery under § 69.121(b)(2)(v) are deductible.
+A pump room containing both a pump and its prime mover (e.g., motor or engine) is ineligible for deduction as a pump room under this section, unless the pump is not capable of handling cargo and the prime mover is a donkey engine.